Featured in...

 Reviews shown are for The Debt Advice Service.

-Can you get debt written off due to mental health?
+Can you get debt written off?

 There are no laws to say a company or creditors must write off your personal debt if you have a long-term mental health problem.